sindresorhus/sindresorhus.github.com/_apps/folder-peek.md

 <a id="app-launcher"></a>
 #### How can I use this as an app launcher?

-Yes.
 Just add the “Applications” folder to the app.
 If you want to show only specific apps, follow the first FAQ.

 <a id="show-multiple-folders"></a>
 #### How can I show multiple folders at the top level in a single menu?